Ransomware Double Extortion: How to Protect Your SaaS Data

 Proactive Ransomware Protection for cloud SaaS

 Times have changed for businesses using traditional reactive cybersecurity for dealing with ransomware.
 Unfortunately, the results can be catastrophic when organizations simply react to ransomware by thinking they will just restore data.
 Ransomware gangs’ new double extortion tactic means businesses must proactively protect and stop ransomware before malicious processes exfiltrate data.
 Backups alone are not enough.
+However, your organization needs a good backup strategy and efficient tools.

 - Scans for signs of ransomware in the cloud SaaS environment